 In addition to your visa, don’t forget to carry your yellow fever card.
 To enter Turkey you are required to have had a yellow fever vaccination.

-Is it safe to travel to turkey in 2018?
+Is it safe to travel to turkey?

 Sometimes Turkey might come off as an unsafe country to travel to due to the past political unrest, but people have evolved from that and it is definitely safe now.